Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: DISCUSSION

 Spectroscopic depth is also a crucial factor in the secure identification of LyC leakers.
 As discussed in Section~\ref{subsect:LyC_D_contamination}, LACES94460 is contaminated by a faint foreground source at $z=1.59$.
 Within the LACES program, LACES94460 has Keck/MOSFIRE $H$ and $K$ band spectroscopic coverage \citep{Nakajima_2020}.
 Although ground-based observations cannot spatially resolve the two sources, a sufficiently bright foreground interloper would, in principle, reveal itself through unassociated emission lines in the spectrum.

-In the case of LACES94460, the H$\alpha$ emission line of the foreground contaminant falls within the MOSFIRE $H$ band wavelength coverage.
-However, the line flux of the contaminating source lies below the detection limit of the Keck observations, leaving no identifiable spectral signature.
-Moreover, the available spectroscopic coverage probes only a single strong emission line (H$\alpha$) for the foreground source.
+In the case of LACES94460, the H$\alpha$ emission line of the LACES94460-b falls within the MOSFIRE $H$ band wavelength coverage.
+However, the line flux lies below the detection limit of the Keck observations, leaving no identifiable signature.
 As a result, LACES94460 was initially misclassified as a LyC leaker, illustrating how limited spectroscopic depth and wavelength coverage can lead to false-positive LyC detections.

 On the other hand, as demonstrated in Section~\ref{subsect:SFH_Model}, at constant SFH and stellar population age, increasing $f_{\mathrm{esc}}$ leads to systematically weaker nebular emission lines.
 This effect places stringent requirements on spectroscopic depth, particularly for LyC leaker studies at high redshift.
 Recently, \citet{Marques-Chaves_2026} reported a LyC leaker candidate at $z=10.255$, U37126, characterized as a very blue, ISM-naked starburst, highlighting the critical importance of spectroscopic depth.
-The key observational features of this source are its extremely steep UV slope combined with very weak nebular emission.
+The key observational features of this source are its extremely steep $\beta_{UV}$ combined with very weak nebular emission.
 Even with 11 hours of JWST/MIRI low-resolution spectroscopic observations, no significant rest-frame optical emission lines are detected.
 In the absence of a prominent Lyman break, the spectroscopic redshift of such a source cannot be robustly established based solely on emission-line diagnostics.
 Deep spectroscopy is therefore essential not only to identify faint foreground contaminants, but also to robustly confirm genuine LyC leakers whose nebular emission lines may be intrinsically weak due to high $f_{\mathrm{esc}}$.